nextflow-io/nf-co2footprint/docs/usage/parameters.md

   **Default**: 12.0.

 - **`machineType`**
-  The type of machine the computation is executed upon.
+  Specifies the type of machine used for computation.
 It determines the `pue` if the parameter is not explicitly specified in the config file.
-Must be one of: `'compute cluster'`, `'local'`, or `''`.
+Must be one of: `'compute cluster'` or `'local'`.
   If not specified (`null`), the plugin infers `machineType` from the Nextflow `process.executor` setting, mapping it to either `'compute cluster'` or `'local'`.
-  `''` can be used if you want to bypass this behavior.
   **Default**: `null`
     - `'local'`: sets `pue` to 1.0
     - `'compute cluster'`: sets `pue` to 1.67
-    - `''`:  sets `pue` to 1.0